phimath/stream_state/README.md

 Most of the available state management solutions involved very heady concepts and had lots of boilerplate to get started.

 I made this package because it would have made making my first few apps a much more pleasant experience.
+All of the design goals of **StreamState** are built around making it as simple and easy to use and learn as possible.

 ### Do you need help?